typensee/tns-latex/tnscore/contribute/doc/README.md

 Start a new translation
 -----------------------

-As the author of `tns{package}` is a French amateur coder, the documentation is only actively maintained in French.
+As the author of `tnscore` is a French amateur coder, the documentation is only actively maintained in French.
 Here is how to translate it.

   1. The user manual translations are made inside the folder `contribute/doc/user/manual`, where as the ones about changes log for the users are done inside `contribute/doc/user/changelog`.